-Plant a Tree for the Jubilee; tips and hints to get you planting
+Plant a Tree; tips and hints to get you planting

 Trees are a vital part of our wild and domestic landscape – they are essential for people, wildlife and the environment.
 As part of the National Garden Scheme’s partnership with the Woodland Trust to help champion trees – and the drive to plant a tree for the Queen’s Green Canopy in 2022 – we look at why we should plant trees and which ones are best for you and your garden.

 Why plant trees?